How to Finance a Beach House in Georgia in 2026 (Loans, Costs & Appreciation Guide)

 Your financing path depends on how you plan to use the home-living in it part-time, using it as a vacation rental, or building a full investment portfolio.
 Each route comes with different down payments, rates, and lender requirements.
 Flood insurance, coastal taxes, HOA fees, and appreciation trends also play a major role in budgeting and long-term planning.

-This simplified guide walks you through the key loan programs available in 2025 (FHA, VA, Conventional, DSCR, and Jumbo), what lenders expect, and what costs to prepare for when buying along Georgia’s coastline.
-No matter which beach town you choose, understanding these fundamentals will help you finance smarter and buy with confidence.
+This simplified guide walks you through the key loan programs available in 2026 (FHA, VA, Conventional, DSCR, and Jumbo), what lenders expect, and what costs to prepare for when buying along Georgia’s coastline.
+No matter which beach town you choose, understanding these fundamentals can help you make more informed financing decisions.

 Buying a beach house in places like St. Simons, Jekyll Island, St. Marys, and Kingsland usually means dealing with higher property values.
 Because of that, many buyers end up using Jumbo Loans when the price goes beyond standard loan limits.
 This guide covers everything you need to know to finance a beach house in Georgia whether it’s a second home or an STR investment.